-Our team made a number of inferences throughout our analysis.
-For instance, because climate scientists have determined that the high temperature/low snow winter of 2014-2015 resembles the high temperature/low snow conditions projected for Washington state for the middle of this century (2040-2069) (Marlier et al., 2017), we inferred that how Spokane's five ski resorts fared during the 2014-2015 winter could tell us something about how they might fare under similar conditions projected for the middle of this century.
-Our team also used multiple proxies throughout our analysis in order to make reasonable inferences (see Variables below).
+The mapping software available as part of each Toolbox tool was used to locate each resort by simply putting in the name of the resort as the location, as opposed to entering precise latitude and longitudes for the base and summit of the five ski resorts.
+While a more precise effort to pinpoint the exact summit and lodge locations could have been instructive, such an effort would not been likely to have changed the overall trends revealed in each of the tools.
+The reason has to do with the resolution of the data available.
+Toolbox data has been downscaled to a grid cell resolution of 2.5 miles.
+This 2.5-mile resolution meant limited the degree of detail our team could obtain.
+Our team has made a number of inferences throughout our analysis.
+For instance, because climate scientists have determined that the high temperature/low snow winter of 2014-2015 looks similar to the high temperature/low snow conditions projected for Washington state for the middle of this century (2040-2069) (Marlier 2017), we inferred that how Spokane's five ski resorts fared during that winter could tell us something about how they will fare under similar conditions projected for mid-century.
+In order to form the inferences that we did, our team used multiple proxies throughout our analysis in order to make reasonable inferences (see Variables below).